AgentSync raises $4.4M for its insurtech compliance service – TechCrunch

 The software integrated with National Insurance Producer Registry (NIPR) data, which the co-founder describes as a source of truth in the insurance market.
 The software allowed users to confirm that individual agents were compliant.
 The effort bought Zenefits some kudos with regulators, and, according to Sabharwal, other companies looking to use the software.

 From the meeting point of internal software project and external demand, AgentSync was formed, with Sabharwal leaving Zenefits to start his company with his partner, Knight.
-Knight, who has done stints at Dropbox (Head of Business Technology) and Stripe (Head of Internal Systems), worked part-time at AgentSync before joining the startup full-time this year.
+Knight, who has done stints at Dropbox (head of Business Technology) and Stripe (head of Internal Systems), worked part-time at AgentSync before joining the startup full-time this year.

 Zenefits signed the IP from the earlier project over to Sabharwal before his team wrote any code for AgenySync, allowing the company to get a clean start.

-The insurance market is enormous, lucrative, and old-fashioned.
+The insurance market is enormous, lucrative and old-fashioned.
 That makes it a prime space to attack.
-The software also helps groups onboard agents, execute what the startup calls “automatically-generated compliance analysis” to help spot gaps and other data errors.
+The software also helps groups onboard agents, execute what the startup calls “automatically generated compliance analysis” to help spot gaps and other data errors.

 And AgentSync is seeing traction, scaling to $1.9 million annual recurring revenue (ARR) at the time of publication.
 The company charges per active agent a customer has, with some price tiering based on scale.